 There are nine countries in the world that possess nuclear weapons.
-Between them they hold an estimated 13,400 nuclear warheads.
-9,340 of those are thought to be operational nuclear warheads.
+Between them they hold an estimated 12,705 nuclear warheads, 9,440 of which are thought to be operational.

-The House of Commons Library has written a series of briefings examining, at a glance, the nuclear policies, capabilities and modernisation programmes of the nine nuclear weapon states.
+The House of Commons Library has written a series of papers that briefly examine the nuclear policies, capabilities and modernisation programmes of the nine nuclear weapon states.

-Nuclear weapons at a glance: United States, House of Commons Library, 11 December 2020
+Nuclear weapons at a glance: United States, 28 July 2022

-Nuclear weapons at a glance: United Kingdom, House of Commons Library, 22 March 2021
+Nuclear weapons at a glance: United Kingdom, 28 July 2022

-Nuclear weapons at a glance: India and Pakistan, House of Commons Library, 7 December 2020
+Nuclear weapons at a glance: India and Pakistan, 29 July 2022

 These papers replace Nuclear Weapons – Country Comparisons, House of Commons Library, 9 October 2017.